HACKappatoi/HACKappatoi.github.io/_posts/intergalactic recovery/2022-05-15-Intergalactic-Recovery.md

 losetup /dev/loop3 disk3.img
 ```

-We can use then mdadm, a tool that allow to manage disk s and in our case, to create a disk array.
-The hint released before, says that the oreder of disks is not necessarilly disk1, disk2 and disk3, but it can be different.
+We can use then mdadm, a tool that allow to manage disks and in our case, to create a disk array.
+The hint released before, says that the order of disks is not necessarilly disk1, disk2 and disk3, but it can be different.
 So now we have to guess the order.

 ```
 This one will give us the right disk array.